+256 741947400 info@vibrantholidaysafaris.com

-Below are some of the rules and regulations for gorilla trekking;
+Below are some of the Do’s and Don’ts for gorilla trekking in Rwanda

 Only eight people may visit a gorilla group in a day.
 This not only helps reduce the possibility of disease transmission but also minimizes disturbances to the behavior of the gorilla group.